-The CELT Teaching Partners Program supplements departmental mentoring by pairing two new junior or term faculty members with a senior faculty member from a different discipline who is a successful and experienced teacher.
+The CELT Teaching Partners Program, a cohort-based teaching and learning community, supplements departmental mentoring by pairing a new instructor with a senior instructor from a different discipline who is a successful and experienced teacher.
 Junior partners should be in their second or third year at Iowa State University.
 Partners discuss teaching and learning topics, complete classroom observations, and focus on documenting teaching effectiveness for continuous improvement efforts of use in teaching portfolios.

 The partnership runs for the entire academic year.
 The Teaching Partners Program includes:

-- Meeting monthly with your teaching partners to discuss issues pertinent to the small group.
-Previous groups have taken broad approaches to their meetings, while others have taken a very focused approach such as implementing and evaluating scaffolding in the classroom, development of learning-centered syllabi, documenting reflective teaching practices, employing new (or more) assessment techniques, and integrating case-based teaching in a course.
+- Meeting monthly with your teaching partner to discuss issues pertinent to teaching and learning.
+Previous partnerships have taken broad approaches to their meetings, while others have taken a very focused approach such as implementing and evaluating scaffolding in the classroom, development of learning-centered syllabi, documenting reflective teaching practices, employing new (or more) assessment techniques, and integrating case-based teaching in a course.

 - Visit teaching partners’ classrooms.
 Junior partners visit senior partners’ classrooms in the fall semester.
 Senior partners visit junior partners’ classrooms in the spring semester.
 For resources, view CELT’s Peer Observation of Teaching Best Practices webpage.

-- Attend a CELT programming event each semester with teaching partners, view CELT’s Event and Registration webpage.
+- Attend a CELT programming event each semester with your teaching partner, view CELT’s Event and Registration webpage.

 - Attend three one-hour CELT Teaching Partner Program gatherings (August, December, April, dates TBD)

 With your teaching partner, identify one element of your teaching for documentation purposes for annual review or promotion purposes.
 Previous Teaching Partners Participants have gained from meaningfully interacting with others interested in the teaching and learning process outside of their discipline.
 Representative comments include: